agha-analytics/portfolio-analytics-ml/README.md

 ---

 ## 👤 About Me

 Hi, I’m **Agha Al Agha** 👋

 I’m a **PMP-certified professional and Data Analyst** with a B.S. in Information Technology (Data Analytics).
 My background combines **retail sales experience** with hands-on expertise in **data analytics, forecasting, and machine learning**.

-I love turning data into clear, actionable insights that improve customer experience and drive measurable business outcomes.
+I love turning raw data into clear, actionable insights that help organizations make better decisions, improve customer satisfaction, and achieve measurable business outcomes.

+Beyond technical work, I bring strong **project management skills**, the ability to **communicate insights to non-technical stakeholders**, and a proven track record of aligning data projects with business goals.

+I’m passionate about continuous learning — from experimenting with machine learning models to creating dashboards that bring data to life — and I enjoy bridging the gap between **business strategy** and **technical execution**.

 📍 Orlando, FL
 📫 **mahfk2003@outlook.com**
-🌐 LinkedIn: *(add your link here)*
+🌐 [LinkedIn])

+---

+### 🎯 Career Goals
+I am currently seeking opportunities in **Data Analytics and Machine Learning** where I can combine my PMP background, sales expertise, and technical skills to deliver business value and drive innovation.

 ---